ReneNyffenegger/temp-Parser/readme.txt

   LL(1) is what you need to build a recursive-descent parser.

  (But nobody is using an LL parser…)

+ { Is this the problem of LL parsers?

+   When I write a parser that cares about arithmetic precedence - which I do, sometimes - the logic goes like this:

+    - ah, there's the number one
+    - a plus sign!
+    - the number two!
+Sweet!
+That's 1+2!
+It's an expression!
+    - a multiplication sign.
+Uh oh.
+    - the number three.
+Hmm.
+Well, now we have a problem.
+    - (hacky hacky swizzle swizzle) Ta da!
+1+(2*3).

  }

+}
+{ ANTLR

+  ANTLR  which supports a superset of LL(k) grammars,

+}
 LL vs LR {
 --------

   first letter (L) stands for Left to right second letters (L or R) stands for 'leftmost derivation' or 'rightmost derivation'

+  LL is Top Down
+  LR is Buttom Up

+    - In top-down parsing (LL), we require the online parser, with k symbols of lookahead, to emit the name of each production when its occurrence begins in the input
+    - in bottom-up parsing (LR), it is emitted when its occurence ends.

+  It is fairly clear that top-down parsing is not sufficiently general for practical programming languages: even in simple cases such as binary operator- precedence grammars, one does not know whether one is parsing the production “E → E + E” or the production “E → E ×E” until after seeing the entirety of the first occurrence of E.

   LL                                               LR
   constructed in top down                          bottom up